 - When you can smell the garlic add half a teaspoon of turmeric and cook for a further minute.

 - Sprinkle on a teaspoon of garam masala and stir thoroughly and if needed add a little boiled water to loosen up the mixture in the pan.
+Once the oil rises to the top your (turka) base is ready.

 - Allow the pressure cooker to cool and release the steam, then check the lentils.
 They should be cooked but still hold the shape of the grain.